-Good corporate governance is a question of ensuring that companies are run as efficiently as possible on behalf of their shareholders.
-The confidence of existing and potential shareholders that such is the case is crucial to their interest in investing in companies, thus securing corporate Sweden's supply of risk capital.
+Good corporate governance means ensuring that companies are run sustainably, responsibly and as efficiently as possible on behalf of their shareholders.
+The confidence of legislators and the public that companies act responsibly is crucial if companies are to have the freedom to realise their strategies to create value.
+The confidence of existing and potential shareholders that such is the case is crucial to their interest in investing in companies, thus securing corporate Sweden's freedom to develop and its supply of competence and venture capital.

-The aim of the Swedish Corporate Governance Code is to improve confidence in Swedish listed companies by promoting positive development of corporate governance in these companies.
-The Code acts as a complement to legislation and other regulations by specifying a norm for good corporate governance at a higher level of ambition than the statutory regulation.
+The aim of the Swedish Corporate Governance Code, ("the Code"), is to improve confidence in Swedish listed companies by promoting positive development of corporate governance in these companies.
+The Code acts as a complement to legislation and other regulations by specifying a set of norms for good corporate governance at a higher level of ambition than the statutory regulation.
 However, this norm is not mandatory.
 Companies may deviate from individual rules, providing they report each deviation, describe their own solution and explain why.
 In this way, the actors in the market can form their own opinions on the solution the company has chosen.

 Another aim of the Code is to provide an alternative to legislation.
-The Swedish Corporate Governance Board feels that self-regulation is often preferable to legislation and sees the Code as the primary instrument for this.
+The Swedish Corporate Governance Board, ("the Board"), believes that self-regulation is often preferable to legislation and regards it as its duty to promote the role of self-regulation within the field of corporate governance.
+The Code is the primary instrument for this.